Chapter 10 : Yule Tidings

 "Enough Peter!"
 Lily screeched.

 "Sorry," he squeaked.
 Peter had seemed to just suddenly appear.
-He was wearing black dress robes, so I assumed he'd gone to the ball, but I hadn't seen him at all before he sat on arm of the couch and answered Remus' question.
+He was wearing black dress robes, so I assumed he'd gone to the ball, but I hadn't seen him at all before he sat on the arm of the couch and answered Remus' question.

 "Right," Remus seemed keen to get back to his book.